Hello Emacs Enthusiasts

-That couldn't be the emacs solution?
-Other editors come with snippets systems pre-installed.
+Other editors come with snippets preinstalled

-Step 1: Let’s find some snippets
+Step 1: Find some snippets

-1. Here are some emmet snippets directories.
+Here are some emmet snippets directories:

 https://github.com/emmetio/emmet/blob/master/snippets/css.json